naomiaro/waveform-playlist/README.md

   //name that will display in the playlist control panel.
   "name": "Drums",

+  //volume level of the track between [0-1]
+  "gain": 1,

   //time in seconds relative to the playlist
   //ex (track will start after 8.5 seconds)